 Print Studio

-From Sat 25 - Mon 27 May, this 3-day extended course will give you the opportunity to expand on the skills you will acquire by developing your prints for more time with the guidance of Screenprint Technician James Harrison, or taking what you have learned and creating a new multi-layered print from the beginning.
+From Sat 4th - Mon 6th April, this 3-day extended course will give you the opportunity to expand on the skills you will acquire by developing your prints for more time with the guidance of Screenprint Technician James Harrison, or taking what you have learned and creating a new multi-layered print from the beginning.
 After 3 days you will be comfortable and very familiar with the screenprinting process, and have had time to experiment with different inks, layering approaches and exposure techniques.
 Participants can produce a wide range of detailed marks such as painterly washes, linear drawings, stencil-cutouts, photocopied images, text and much more.
 Participants will learn the intricacies of the screenprint process, how to coat and expose screens and how to print several coloured layers onto fine art paper.
 This course uses waterbased inks on paper which are not suitable for printing on textiles.
 During the course, each participant will work on their own print, developing it from idea to final printed work.
 Paper size will be approximately A3 with the printed area being around A4.
 Book over a month in advance to receive 15% off the course price with our Early Bird tickets!
 This course entitles you to a FREE 3-month Associate Membership to use the studio and consolidate your skills.
 Photo: Adam Wilson

 Print Studio

 On 27-29 Jun 2026, combine plate lithography and monoprinting techniques in this exploratory 3-day workshop led by Edinburgh Printmakers' Head of Editions, Alastair Clark.
 Start by working on acetates with various drawing, painting, or digital materials and then exposing these directly onto an aluminium photo plate.
 These plates can produce detailed marks such as painterly washes, liner drawings, digital images, photographs, and text.
 Then you will delve into layering, printing plates and exploring how to build prints up in colours using lithography, combining simple monoprinting techniques and diving into some colour theory along the way.
 This hands on course will allow for a playful exploration of how to approach lithography in a creative way, harnessing the delicacy of mark and tone characteristic to this medium.
-Alastair Clark Specialising in stone and plate lithography, Alastair has over 30 years' of teaching experience at Edinburgh Printmakers, and previously at Edinburgh College of Art.
+Alastair Clark Specialising in stone and plate lithography, Alastair has over 30 years of teaching experience at Edinburgh Printmakers, and previously at Edinburgh College of Art.
 As Head of Editions at Edinburgh Printmakers, he works on print projects as a collaborative expert printmaker with invited artists, producing print editions for the organisation's publishing programme that are exhibited and sold all over the world.
 Alastair has exhibited widely in the UK and abroad, and was elected as a professional member of the SSA in 1997.
 Recent solo exhibitions include Dark Matters at Edinburgh Printmakers exploring themes inspired by astronomy, while Skylights drew inspiration from the Northern Lights.
-Recent series of prints include Eutopians which responded to Brexit and the ongoing series An Island Time explores climate change.
+Recent series of prints include Eutopians which responded to Brexit and the ongoing series An Island Time which explores climate change.
 This course is part of our well-established and respected Summer School Programme, which gives printmakers of all skills levels valuable experience working with some of Scotlands most experienced practioners.
 It also entitles you to a FREE 4-month Associate Membership, which allows you to use the studio and consolidate your skills after the course.
 Book over a month in advance to receive 15% off the course price with our Early Bird tickets!

 Print Studio